outovhush/revops-portfolio/README.md

 ## Data analysis and data hygiene

-#### 👉 Data quality check
+#### 👉 Data quality quick check

 Suppose you have to combine manual data entry with a custom data structures that is not natively supported by your system.
-Entry errors become very likely.
+Entry errors become likely.
 Automated validation are hardly an option at this stage.
-You'd need a fast check to estimate extent of errors in the database, and the full manual inspection would be too expensive.
+You'd want a fast check to estimate extent of errors in the database.

-__Goal:__ Provide reliable estimate for the extent of data errors in the customer account database.
+__Goal:__ Provide statistically significant estimate for the extent of data errors in the customer account database.

 __Steps:__
 - figure out sample size given the CLT limitations for binomial